-MSc in Cloud Computing student, Surya Kumar Govindan, is currently studying abroad for the first time.
-Originally from India, Surya says that it was his long-term dream to study abroad and his desire to progress his cloud computing knowledge led him to choose Ireland and National College of Ireland where he is currently an international student ambassador.
+Originally from India, MSc in Cloud Computing graduate, Surya Kumar Govindan, says that it was his long-term dream to study abroad and his desire to progress his cloud computing knowledge led him to choose Ireland and National College of Ireland where he is currently an international student ambassador.
 In this blog post, Surya shares his experience studying away from home and the benefits it can provide.

 Imagine yourself in your graduation gown, holding that hard-earned degree - I bet the journey towards that celebration on graduation day was definitely worth it!
 Although studying abroad involves a lot of hard work, endurance and sleepless exam-preparation nights, it also has a unique set of perks.
 One thing is for sure, the experience will undoubtedly leave students who are pursuing their studies miles and miles away from home with lots of cherished memories.

 Here are six benefits of studying abroad from an international student:

 1. New places, new people & new culture